jsantiagogonzalez/pipeline_MRI/README.md

 - Brain extraction
 - Bias field correction

+ANTs software need to be built, so only ubuntu or other linux distributions are supported.

 This MRI is functional but under construction, please if you need to use it and it is not working don't hesiate to contact me.
+One update of the code is expected at least every week.